MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/null-values.md

 | &nbsp; | &nbsp; | true|

 > [!NOTE]
-> In EngineV2, the null comparison expression returns boolean results.
-In EngineV3, the comparison expression returns "null".
+> In EngineV2, a null comparison expression returns boolean result.
+In EngineV3, any comparison expression returns `null`.

 ## Binary operations on null